-‘General Hospital’ Spoilers: EP Frank Valentini Teases BIG February Surprise
+‘General Hospital’ Spoilers: EP Frank Valentini Teases Big February Surprise

 Unconsciously, Elizabeth follows Seth into his house while insisting that Franco was not responsible for Tom’s death.
 She then finds a photo album filled with pictures only a stalker would take—photos of Elizabeth during all her activities taken from afar.

 Thinking it could be proof of Tom’s infatuation, Liz takes the album in.
-What was surprising is that Seth pleaded for Liz not to give this evidence to the PCPD which makes him look a lot guiltier.
+What was surprising is that Seth pleaded for Liz not to give this evidence to the PCPD, which makes him look a lot more guilty.

 Tune in for more General Hospital spoilers.
 GH airs during weekdays on ABC.